vanzin/jEdit/doc/README.txt

-JEDIT 4.3 README
+jEdit README

 * About jEdit

 jEdit is a cross platform programmer's text editor written in Java.

-jEdit 4.3 requires Java 2 version 1.5 or later.
+jEdit 4.4 requires Java 2 version 1.5 or later.
 It will not run with earlier versions.

 jEdit comes with full online help; to read it, select 'jEdit Help' from